-Prevention efforts focused on youth reduce prescription abuse into adulthoodFebruary 14th, 2013 in Medications /
+Prevention efforts focused on youth reduce prescription abuse into adulthoodFebruary 14, 2013 in Medicine & Health / Medications

 Middle school students from small towns and rural communities who received any of three community-based prevention programs were less likely to abuse prescription medications in late adolescence and young adulthood.
 The research, published today in the American Journal of Public Health, was funded by the National Institute on Drug Abuse (NIDA), the National Institute on Alcohol Abuse and Alcoholism, and the National Institute of Mental Health, all components of the National Institutes of Health.